SNAS/openbmp-mrt2bmp/README.md

 OpenBMP MRT2BMP
 ===============
-This reads MRT files of a router and sends natively in BMP format to a remote collector continuously.
+This consumer reads MRT files of a router and sends natively in BMP format to a remote collector continuously.

 > When you exit MRT2BMP, **router** and **peers** will be shown **down**.

 ### MRT2BMP Structure

-    router --> MRT --> MRT2BMP --> OpenBMP Collector --> Kafka Message Bus --> MySQL Consumer
+    Router --> MRT --> MRT2BMP --> OpenBMP Collector --> Kafka Message Bus --> MySQL Consumer

 Installation
 ------------
 You can either run the code within the **git** directory or you can install it in your python path.

 > If you are going to run it within the **git** directory, see running instructions.

 ### Install Dependencies:

     sudo pip install pyyaml
+    sudo apt-get install python-setuptools-git (for Ubuntu)

 ### Install:

-    sudo apt-get install git
     git clone https://github.com/OpenBMP/openbmp-mrt2bmp.git
     cd openbmp-mrt2bmp
     sudo python setup.py install